nuxeo/doc.nuxeo.com-client-java/src/java/advanced-usage.md

 }
 ```

-Now we have this object, we can register it during client creation:
+Now that we have this object, we can register it during client creation:
 ```java
 NuxeoClient client = new NuxeoClient.Builder()
                                     .url("http://localhost:8080/nuxeo")